Sodiumchloridy/car-rental-app/README.md

 python chatWebSocket.py
 ```

+The WebSocket server will start on port 5001: http://localhost:5001
 ## Integration

 To connect the React Native app with the authentication service, create a `config.json` file in your React Native project's `src` directory: